mfrachet/acodingdance/blog/a-tale-of-bounded-components.md

 }
 ```

-This approach has some drawbacks:
+This approach is also perfectly fine and will work in some applications.

-- What if I want to move the step switcher somewhere else for a specific page?
+- What if I want to move the step switcher somewhere else (like above or below the steps)for a specific page?
-- What if I want to add more information that the `title` and the `Component` in my step?
+- What if I want to add more information than the `title` and the `Component` in my step?

 #### Composability first